 Private image scanning

-Set up access to private or managed container image registries
+Set up access to private or managed container image registries.

 Private registries with image pull secret

-can be in one of the following formats:
+The [registry-server] can be specified in one of these formats:

-Here's an example for Gitlab private images:
+Example for GitLab private images:

 kubectl -n castai-agent create secret docker-registry [secret-name] \